Industries

 • Agents for reconciliation, monitoring and reporting, via agentic AI development: an Agent Readiness Audit fast

-• AI employees for back-office roles like research and reporting: an AI Employee Pilot fast
+• digital workers for back-office roles like research and reporting: a digital worker Pilot fast

 • Human-in-the-loop review where a wrong call is a compliance incident: an Accuracy Gap Assessment fast